jreisinger/docs/data/notes/cs-basics.md

 ```
 load the number from memory location 2020 into the CPU
 load the number from memory location 2021 into the CPU
-add the two numbers int the CPU
+add the two numbers in the CPU
 store the result into location 2023
 ```